saferpay/sndbx/texts/recurring.md

 Recurring payments are card transactions processed on a regular basis under a pre-authorized agreement.
 Saferpay offers several ways to perform recurring payments.
 This chapter describes the two main concepts.

--	Transanction Referenced Method - AuthorizeReferenced Function with the TransactionID of the initial transaction
+-	Transaction Referenced Method - AuthorizeReferenced Function with the TransactionId of the initial transaction
 -	Secure Card Data Method       - AuthorizeDirect Function with previously registered Aliases

 ## <a name="recurring-req"></a> Requirements: